 It’s one thing understanding what your child needs to learn and another being able to adapt your teaching methods to your child’s specific learning style.
 Thinking about your daily home schooling approach in advance can get you off to a kicking start.

 To avoid daily learning battles, think about what will engage your child the most.
 Are they more inclined to concentrate when writing and learning from videos instead of books?
-If it’s live lessons that capture their interest, take a break and let celebrity mathematician Bobby Seagull teach them maths.
+If it’s live lessons that capture their interest, take a break and let celebrity mathematician and maths tutor, Bobby Seagull teach them maths.
 If you’re not a member it’s more paper-based worksheets you’re after, explore some of the free lessons we have available.